VulcanJS/Vulcan/packages/notifications/README.md

+#### UPDATE

+This code now lives at https://github.com/Meteor-Reaction/notifications!

+The following is old news.
+This PR is closed

 #Notifications

 A notifications pattern strait out of Telescope! (actually still in Telescope >_>) Worth notting that everything in here is open to change.
 Any refrences to telescope may or may not have been aproved.